 Limits are fairly generous when you join, and Curve will also raise them on an individual basis, after a certain amount of time and activity on your account.
 The free account comes with these standard starting limits:

-Subscribers signed up to Curve X, Curve Black and Curve Metal will get higher limits than these on their paid-for plans.
+Subscribers signed up to Curve X, Curve Pay X, Curve Pay Pro and Curve Pay Pro+ will get higher limits than these on their paid-for plans.

 Using Curve with Apple Pay, Samsung Pay and Google Pay

-Fans of wearables can also register their Curve card with Garmin Pay, Fitbit Pay and wena pay, so they can tap and go with their payment watch or fitness wristband.
+Fans of wearables can also register their Curve card with Garmin Pay, Fitbit Pay or Apple Watch so they can tap and go with their payment watch or fitness wristband.
+Curve has also partnered with a range of brands to offer payment rings, watches, fobs and bands.

 Is Curve safe?